Sherifa Gunu

-Sherifa Gunu is a Ghanaian soul musician.
-She was born a princess into a royal family of the Kingdom of Dagbon, in the Northern Region of Ghana.
-Gunu had interest in music and dance during her childhood days.
-Sherifa has been in various dancing competitions at the regional and national levels.
+Sherifa Gunu is a Ghanaian singer and dancer whose work combines soul with traditional Ghanaian styles, which she describes as Africana.
+She was born into a royal family of the Kingdom of Dagbon in the Northern Region of Ghana, and took part in regional and national dance competitions before turning to music.

 Early life

-Sherifa Gunu was born in Savelugu, in the Kingdom of Dagbon in the Northern Region of Ghana into a royal family.
+Gunu was born in Savelugu, in the Kingdom of Dagbon in the Northern Region of Ghana, into a royal family.
 She left school at an early stage and later competed in both regional and national dance competitions.

 Musical career

-Sherifa Gunu became the northern Regional dance champion and the first runner up in the 1998 Embassy Pleasure, a popular national dance championship in the 1990s.
-She later participated in the 2003 Hiplife dance championship with the likes of King Ayisoba and Terry Bonchaka.
-Gunu became the first runner up to Terry Bonchaka in the finals of the championship.
-In 2017, she released a single titled Salamatu, which is also the title of one of her albums.
-She revealed that the reason for the title of the single is to recognize the uniqueness of some African names.
+Gunu became the Northern Regional dance champion and was first runner-up in the 1998 Embassy Pleasure, a national dance championship.
+She later took part in the 2003 Hiplife dance championship alongside King Ayisoba and Terry Bonchaka, finishing as first runner-up to Bonchaka, which led to a series of collaborations between the three.
+As many would describe her, Sherifa Gunu is a crowd shaker when it comes to singing and dancing.

+In 2017, she released a single titled "Salamatu", which is also the title of one of her albums.
+She said the title was chosen to draw attention to the distinctiveness of some African names.

+She has sung backing vocals for Kojo Antwi, Amakye Dede, Daddy Lumba, Nana Acheampong and Sarkodie.

 Performances

-Sherifa Gunu performed at the National Theatre for the maiden edition of Zongofest, a show to honour distinguished Zongo personalities and also discover young talents.
-She also performed at a live band music show at the Golden Tulip hotel in Accra during the launch of Ghana's premium networking event known as the ‘Corporate Wednesday’, a show that seeks to bring all business stakeholders together for networking among themselves.
+Gunu performed at the National Theatre for the first edition of Zongofest, a show honouring Zongo personalities and showcasing new talent.
+She also performed at a live band show at the Golden Tulip hotel in Accra during the launch of the networking event Corporate Wednesday.

-Furthermore, she has done backings for Kojo Antwi, Amakye Dede, Daddy Lumba, Nana Acheampong and Sarkodie and in all she has made three albums.

 Awards and nominations

+At the 2013 Vodafone Ghana Music Awards, held at the Alisa Hotel in Accra, Gunu won Traditional Artiste of the Year.
-1st runner up, 1998 National Dance Championship (The Embassy Pleasure).

-1st runner up, 2003 Hiplife Dance Championship.
+She was first runner-up at the 1998 National Dance Championship (the Embassy Pleasure) and at the 2003 Hiplife Dance Championship.